cylc/cylc-admin/docs/proposal-rose-suite-run.md

 [Rose commands](https://metomi.github.io/rose/doc/html/api/command-reference.html#rose-commands):
 * Propose to retire (i.e. no backwards compatibility support):
   * `rose suite-clean`
-  * `rose suite-cmp-vc` - not proposing a replacement for this at the moment
+  * `rose suite-cmp-vc` - check whether we have a replacement for this in cylc first
   * `rose suite-gcontrol`
   * `rose suite-hook` - has been deprecated for some time now
   * `rose suite-log` - need to check whether it is still in use with the `--update` or `--archive` options